mikenewbon/blender-studio/docs/architecture.md

 ## Subscriptions
 This has to be documented yet.
+It is not actually used at this stage.

 ## Training